d1ddle/truenas-arr-suite/dummy-guide.md

 Now we'll make some changes to only allow WEBrips/bluray for example but it's totally customisable.
 You're going to have to setup Custom Formats and Quality Profiles.
 This is quite extensive, so I'm going to link you the guides I used instead of quoting them and removing tattle like I've done so far.

+Edit: I currently now use Recyclarr.
+Much easier:
+Install it from truecharts,

 [Start with importing the Custom Formats](https://trash-guides.info/Radarr/Radarr-import-custom-formats/) you need for your setup.
 Most of you won't need the ones that start with FR- these are french specific.

 **Note:** [Start adding more Custom Formats wisely, Don't add all the available Custom Formats!!!](https://trash-guides.info/Radarr/Radarr-import-custom-formats/#start-adding-other-custom-formats-wisely)